 Please ensure you print, read, understand and sign the SA Health Deed Poll.

 Valid for three years (or until new program content is released)

 You are required to complete the Flinders University Pre-Place Work-Integrated Learning (WIL) Preparation Program.
 This program is available on Flinders Learning Online (FLO).
 It provides information and activities to assist with workplace learning, including:

 Please ensure you complete all three modules of the program and print the 'User Report' (accessed via 'Grades') as evidence of completion.

-Depending on your course/discipline, you may be required to attend accredited Basic Life Support or First Aid course that includes Cardiopulmonary Resuscitation (CPR) and Automatic External Defibrillation (AED) use.
-Students should ensure that they enrol and complete training courses with a registered and Nationally Recognised Training Organisation and that the course includes both practical and theoretical components.
+Depending on your course, you may be required to attend accredited Basic Emergency Life Support (HLTAID001) and/or Provide First Aid (HLTAID003) course.
+Training must be provided by a registered and Nationally Recognised Training Organisation and must include both practical and theoretical components.

 Course providers may include: